monsoonmaelstrom/book2/book2.md

 ### 40 - Steal My Sunshine ^^1700 words^^

-“Hey Peter, do you have a minute?
+“Hey Peter, do you have a few minutes?
 Can we talk?”
 I ask.

 “Sure.”

 “Let’s go for a walk.
 I’m dying to get out of this flat.”

 It’s true, but mostly I’m dying not to have this conversation in front of an audience.
 Liam left earlier this morning with Giorgi and Alex, but everyone else is still hanging around.
-I can tell Amelia desperately wants to invite herself along, but she sees me glaring at her so she doesn’t.
+I can tell Amelia desperately wants to invite herself along, but she sees me glaring at her, so she doesn’t.

 Last night, I spent some time digging through everything Alex pulled me out of the river with, looking for Peter’s now somewhat deformed journal.
 It’s still legible but the pages have gone all wavy from being waterlogged and then drying out.